trevhull/qdTCSPC/README.md

 The idea to use this is to create a "ptu" object, that will hold all your photon stream data.
 Once you load your TTTR stream in with pqreader you can then do lifetime plotting, blinking, antibunching, and some other analysis.
 The resulting data is usually saved to the "ptu" object so you can plot it again later.
 Still a work in progress!
 Need to write some good documentation!

+Usage:
+1. Make sure all dependencies are fulfilled
+2. Run the qdtcspc.py script in your console/notebook, etc.